Sunday, April 16, 2017

 Appendix 3

 The prescriptive-descriptive dichotomy, however, only applies to everyday language usage.
-In academic fields, especially of science and technology, but to some extent, of social sciences and humanities as well, the "prescriptive" approach should be supported.
+In academic fields, especially of science and technology, but to some extent, of social sciences and humanities as well, the "prescriptive" approach should be supported, in accordance with the principle of division of linguistic labor as proposed by the philosopher Hilary Putnam.
 Take osteoarthritis as an example.
 An educated English speaker would think this meant inflammation (-itis) of bone (osteo-) joint (-arthr-).
 But it is not.
 Then, should the distinction between "freedom" and "liberty", if non-existing in practice, be made in the academic circle as two different terms in social sciences or humanities, followed by educative admonition to the public about the research outcome?
 Scholars have the freedom of research and can make any distinction between any pair of words in their research.
 In fact, social scientists and particularly philosophers habitually do that.
 As to whether the distinction should be imposed to the public, No!

 No comments: